 Uganda is one of the world’s leading tourist destinations.
-The country’s rich culture and warm welcoming people, in addition to its natural endowments give the east African nation an edge.
+The country’s rich culture and warm welcoming people, in addition to its natural endowments, give the East African nation an edge.
 You can expect a fulfilling holiday experience.

 Religious tourism is another area rapidly growing, thanks to the rich religious history of the country.
-One of the most eye-catching stories is that of the Uganda Martyrs (a group of 45 young men) who were put to death -- at Namugongo where the shrine is located --because of their faith.
+One of the most eye-catching stories is that of the Uganda Martyrs (a group of 45 young men) who were put to death at Namugongo (where the shrine is located) because of their faith.

 Who are the Uganda martyrs?

 The Uganda martyrs were young Christian converts who worked as ‘pages’ in the palace of Kabaka (king) Mwanga the second of Buganda kingdom.
-The kingdom is a cultural institution in central Uganda, and is where the country’s capital Kampala is located.
+The kingdom is a cultural institution in central Uganda and is where the country’s capital Kampala is located.
 23 Anglican and 22 catholic young men were executed between 1885 and 1887, on orders of the Kabaka because they disobeyed him, and refused to renounce their religion.
 22 of the men who were catholic converts, were burnt alive in 1886 at a village called Namugongo, where the shrine is currently located.

-On third June of every year, the martyrs are celebrated in the predominantly Christian country.
+On the third of June of every year, the martyrs are celebrated in the predominantly Christian country.
 The day is marked as a public holiday.
 Christians from around the world congregate to commemorate the lives and courage shown by the martyrs when they chose to die for their religion.
 An estimated 2 million people attended the event In 2015.

-The shrine is open to tourists through out the year.
+The shrine is open to tourists throughout the year.
 People visit the site to explore and learn the roots of religion in Uganda, fellowship, reflect and restore their faith.

 Visited by three popes